 Mental Wellbeing

-The societies we grow up in shape the way we think.
-Our early life’s experience moulds how we emotionally experience the world.
-The people we grew up with hand us a rule book on how life is lived.
-Most of our thoughts and opinions are not really our own.
-They are planted into us throughout our lives.
-Guardians, gurus, peers, and the media.
-They all play a role in how we are programmed.
-As young people, we have little ability to influence our way of thinking.
-Later in life, we believe our drives, values, and emotional patterns constitute our personality.
+The society we grow up in shapes how we think.
+Our early experiences mould how we feel.
+The people around us hand us a rulebook for how life should be lived.
+Most of our thoughts and opinions aren’t really our own — they’re planted in us over time by guardians, gurus, peers, and the media.
+As children, we have little say in how this programming takes shape.
+By adulthood, the resulting drives, values, and emotional patterns have become what we call our personality.

-Tough moments have the energy to inspire resilience, institute change, and foster growth.
-They motivate us to arise, and become better versions of ourselves.
-Tough moments inspire us to observe that voice in our heads, and learn that the biggest battles we wage are the ones we fight in our head, with our preconditioned selves.
+Tough moments carry the energy to inspire resilience, drive change, and foster growth.
+They push us to rise and become better versions of ourselves.
+They teach us to notice the voice in our head — and to recognise that the hardest battles we’ll ever fight are the ones we wage with our preconditioned selves.

 - Authentic Happiness - Martin Seligman